Emperor Penguin vs Macaroni Penguin

 Do Emperor Penguins and Macaroni Penguins live in the same area?

-Emperor Penguins are found in Antarctica.
-Macaroni Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands.
+No, their ranges do not overlap.
+Emperor Penguins are found in Antarctica, while Macaroni Penguins live in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands.
+This geographic separation means they face different environmental pressures and predator communities.